 Style guides are published in all English speaking countries and are extremely useful.

 Some of the most well-known house style guides are The Chicago Manual of Style, The AP Stylebook (The Associated Press Stylebook), The Guardian Style Guide, The Guardian Style Guide, and The New York Times Manual of Style and Usage.

 5 Free Online Style Guides

-A guide gives you a set of rules to help maintain consistency in capitalisation, spelling, hyphenation, numerals and fonts.
+A guide gives you a set of rules to help maintain consistency in capitalization, spelling, hyphenation, numerals, and fonts.